 Let’s have a look at the different kinds motivation:

 The most powerful motivation arises when the survival instincts of our unconscious mind are triggered.
 If our instincts are triggered into “fight for your life” mode, we are completely unstoppable.

 What kicks these instincts into action?
 Usually it’s our deepest, darkest childhood pain and suffering.

 For example, any kind of health issue – even minor ones – trigger me profoundly.
 Why?
-My mother died of breast cancer when she was just a year older than I am now.
+My mother died of breast cancer when she was only forty-five years old.
 I was thirteen.
-The idea of putting my own daughter through the experience of watching her mother die, or having her grow up with only a father who has the emotional intelligence of a rock, like I did … ooooh, that just make my inner mother lion sit up and ROAR.
+The idea of putting my own daughter through the experience of watching her mother die, or having her grow up with only a father who has the emotional intelligence of a zucchini, like I did … ooooh, that just make my inner mother lion sit up and ROAR.
 And fight.

 Which means I will give up gluten, sugar, alcohol, or caffeine.
 Heck, I would run a marathon … you name it, if it’s necessary I’ll do whatever it takes.
 Without question.
 (Note … IF it’s necessary.
 I really don’t want to give up wine.
 Or caffeine.
 Or run a marathon.
 I’m just saying I WOULD.)